 Are pesticides, herbicides and synthetic fertilizers really a problem for people and the environment?

 Yes.
 This research shows how diverse farming rotations can reduce the harmful effects of chemicals on human health and the environment, which include water pollution, toxic or cancer-causing chemicals, impacts on fish, wildlife and pollinators and hypoxia in the Gulf of Mexico.
 For more information, explore these websites:

 Why not simply use chemicals to control weeds?

 Heavy reliance upon herbicides for weed control threatens the health of non-target organisms and results in weed evolution of herbicide resistance in agricultural systems worldwide.
 A chemical-intensive weed management strategy may seem cost-effective in the short term, but this is largely because the environmental, health and long-term resistance management issues have been treated as externalities, rather than being explicitly accounted for in the economics of the farming system.

-In the research project, the use of crop and rotation diversity enabled producers to use less herbicides (88 percent less than the corn-soybean rotation) to achieve the desired weed control and reach their yield goals.
+In the research project, the use of crop and rotation diversity enabled producers to use 88 percent less herbicide than the corn-soybean rotation to achieve the desired weed control and reach yield goals.
 This reduction in chemical use, coupled with some physical controls, like cultivation, and ecological controls, like crop diversity, will allow chemical tactics to continue to be effective further into the future.

-The diversified, multi-tactic weed management strategies used in the three-year and four-year systems are not widely used at present in the Corn Belt, but are employed on some commercial farms, and have been identified as examples of what is necessary to address the growing problem of herbicide-resistant weeds.
+The diversified, multi-tactic weed management strategies used in the 3-year and 4-year systems are not widely used in the Corn Belt, but are employed on some commercial farms, and have been identified as examples of what is necessary to address the growing problem of herbicide-resistant weeds.

 For more research on this issue, see: